William Douglas (sea captain): Release and departure

+Northern trading

 After changing course on June 2 Douglas took Iphigenia north to the area he had traded in the year before—Hecate Strait, Dixon Entrance, the Alexander Archipelago, and Haida Gwaii (the Queen Charlotte Islands), trading with the natives for sea otter furs.
 On the north coast of Graham Island Douglas stopped at Kiusta, the village of the Haida chief Cuneah (or "Blakow-Coneehaw").
 Upon arrival the chief, who had met Douglas the year before, came aboard while 200 villagers sang songs.
 Cuneah honored Douglas by "exchanging names".
 Despite some tension and dangerous incidents between the Haida and the crew of Iphigenia, Douglas and Cuneah departed on very friendly terms.
 On June 23 Douglas took Iphigenia to "Tartanee", which Douglas described as a populous Haida village of "great wooden images".
 For several days the crew traded with the Haida, during which time Douglas noted a garden that had probably been planted by the American Robert Gray.
 Douglas assisted by planting beans.
 By late June Iphigenia was completely out of trade goods and all other items desired by the Haida, such as clothes, pots, kettles, and metal items in general.
 Most of Douglas's trade goods had been seized by Martínez at Nootka Sound.
 Nonetheless when Iphigenia reached the open ocean on 28 June 1789 Douglas had 760 prime sea otter skins in the hold—far more than the 60-70 he had when leaving Nootka Sound a month before.

+Voyage to China

 Douglas set sail for Hawaii, unaware that during the month since he left Nootka Sound two other ships of the Associated Merchants, North West America and Princess Royal, had been detained by Martínez at Nootka Sound, and within a week James Colnett and Argonaut would also be seized, triggering the international incident known as the Nootka Crisis.

 Iphigenia arrived at Kealakekua Bay in Hawaii on July 20, where the Hawaiians attempted to capture the ship, probably with Kamehameha's approval.
 By July 28 Iphigenia was anchored at Waikiki on Oahu.
 Completely out of articles of trade the crew began cutting up rudder chains to exchange for provisions.
 After cruising to other islands and stocking up on fresh water and yams, Douglas had Iphigenia set sail for China on August 10.
 The voyage to Macau was uneventful and Iphigenia arrived on 5 October 1789.

 In Macau Douglas met with Meares and gave him his first report about the clash with the Spaniards in Nootka Sound.
 It was an incomplete report because Iphigenia had left before the other British ships had arrived and been seized.
 Nonetheless, Douglas's report helped set Britain on the course toward an international crisis.
 Not long after Douglas reached Macau the American ship Columbia arrived, under Robert Gray, who brought an account of the later events of the Nootka Crisis.